Who I help

 I am a trauma-informed and polyvagal-informed therapist, recognizing that we are physiologically wired as human beings to respond in predictable ways to trauma and stress.
 This orientation informs my training in "bottom up" or body-based therapies.

-I am matriculated at the advanced level of training in the Somatic Experiencing Professional Training Certificate Program.
+I have completed the advanced level of training in the Somatic Experiencing Professional Training Certificate Program.
 Somatic Experiencing is a body-oriented approach to the healing of trauma and other stress disorders.

 I am trained and certified in providing the Safe and Sound Protocol (SSP), a Polyvagal-informed music listening therapy which helps to shift the nervous system out of a chronic state of defense and into a physiological state of safety and calm.